JuliaMath/Roots.jl/docs/src/roots.md

-The basic algorithm used for bracketing when the values are simple floating point values is a modification of the bisection method.
+The basic algorithm used for bracketing when the values are simple floating point values is a modification of the bisection method, where the midpoint is taken over the bit representation of `a` and `b`.
 For big float values, an algorithm due to Alefeld, Potra, and Shi is used.

 ```jldoctest roots
 julia> find_zero(sin, (big(3), big(4)))    # uses a different algorithm than for (3,4)
 3.141592653589793238462643383279502884197169399375105820974944592307816406286198
 ```

+(Simple bisection over `BigFloat` values can take *many* steps.)

 The algorithms of Alefeld, Potra, and Shi and the well known algorithm of Brent, also start with a bracketing algorithm.
 For many problems these will take far fewer steps than the bisection algorithm to reach convergence.
 These may be called directly.
 For example,